 How to Establish HIV Primary Care at Callen-Lorde

-- a signed letter from a provider on letterhead stating the patient is HIV+.
+- A signed letter from a provider on letterhead stating the patient is living with HIV

 Undetectable Equals Untransmittable (U=U)

 People living with HIV who stay undetectable cannot pass HIV through sex.
 It’s that simple!
 Undetectable means that the amount of HIV in your blood is very low.
 If you achieve and maintain an undetectable viral load you can’t pass HIV through sex — no matter what kind of sex you’re having, or how often you’re having it.